 “In the Ginza” toured in Europe and Belgium during the 1980’s playing compositions by Claude Janssens and Baudouin Liénart.
 The musicians were Jane Saul, Pierre Vervloesem, Christian Genet, Marc Van Eyck and there was also a brass section.
 In the Ginza won the Rock this town contest in 1985 and received the Marcel Hicter prize, issued by the CFB.

-“SomeWhere AnyTime” (SWAT) did some recordings in the second half of the 90’s for an album that didn’t see the light of day but will soon be available on the web.
+“Sawbones' tree" did recordings in the second half of the 90’s for an album that didn’t see the light of day before 2020 !
 The music is composed by Claude Janssens and Baudouin Liénart with lyrics and vocals by Véro Dumont.

 From 2000 to 2013, Claude Janssens devoted himself entirely to his responsibilities as director, then CEO of “La Médiathèque” (a non-profit network of media libraries in the Walloon Region and Brussels.)